hutchpd/QuantumSuperposition/README.md

 ---

-## Development
+# Development

-- C# 10 / .NET 8+
+* C# 10 and .NET 8 or newer
-- NuGet-ready projects
+* Fully NuGet compatible
-- Tests included for quantum math and timeline logic
+* Tests included across quantum math, superpositions, entanglement handling, and positronic timeline logic

 ---

-## Philosophy
+# Philosophy

-This project was born out of a deeply unhealthy desire to simulate philosophical paradoxes in enterprise-grade C#.
-Here's what we believe:
+This project exists to explore the intersection of uncertainty, functional programming and reversible computation.
+If you have ever wanted your variables to represent parallel possibilities, or your algorithms to evaluate across multiple timelines before settling on a final answer, this playground is for you.

+A few principles:

-- Uncertainty is not a bug
+* Uncertainty is a valid state
-- A variable should be allowed to have an identity crisis.
+* A variable should be allowed to have several opinions
-- Time should be a reversible concept in your runtime.
+* Time should be reversible when it is useful
-- Your code deserves to collapse its own quantum wavefunction.
+* Collapse is a programming tool, not a mystical event

 ---

-## Contributing
+# Contributing

 Pull requests are welcome.
-Just remember: every change you make spawns another universe.

-Open an issue if:

-- The quantum logic doesn't behave
-- The temporal recursion loops forever
-- You accidentally converged your boss into a `null`
+If your changes spawn an infinite recursion loop or entangle two unrelated projects, please document the phenomenon before submitting.

+Issues are also welcome, especially reports regarding:

+* Quantum state inconsistencies
+* Convergence failures
+* Timeline deadlocks
+* Undefined behaviour that was previously specified

 ---

-## License
+# License

-This code is released under the [Unlicense](https://unlicense.org/).
+Released under the Unlicense.
-Do whatever.
-Just don't blame us when your compiler becomes sentient.
+You may use, modify and distribute the code freely.
+If your compiler attains consciousness, that is between you and it.

 ---

-## Final Thoughts
+# Final Thoughts

-This repo is for people who:
+This repository is suited for developers who:

-- Think recursion is a lifestyle.
+* Enjoy recursion as a pastime
-- Are disappointed that LINQ doesn't support parallel universes.
-- Yell "collapse!" at their variables and expect them to listen.

-Congratulations.
-You're one of us now.
+* Want LINQ to operate over superposed values
+* See time as a suggestion rather than an obligation
+* Appreciate strong typing but wish it came with a multiverse

+If that is you, welcome.